Limitless-TCG/lotp-docs/organizer/reference.md

 ### Procedures
 #### Point Structure
 The scoring system to be used during the tournament.
-If you make ties worth zero points they are functionally equal to losses.
+If you make ties worth zero points, they are functionally equal to losses.

+Besides the regular match based scoring, you can select from options based on invidual games in a match.
+Those are mainly intended to be used in combination with the two-game format, but can also be used for regular bo3 matches.
+If the point structure includes the *bonus point*, a player who wins all games in a match receives an additional point for that match.

 #### Tournament Check-in
 If activated, players will need to confirm their attendance by clicking a check-in button before the start of the tournament.
 If they don't, they are automatically removed once the tournament is started.
 This will result in fewer no-shows during the first round.
 You can open check-in or schedule check-in in the tournament dashboard.
 It is recommended to open check-in about 30 minutes before the tournament.